maja-lofgren/omnipod_stash/README.md

 # Overview
+- This app helps you to keep track of your personal storage of omnipods/sensors and insulin cartridge.
+- You manually enters how many pods/sensors/cartridge when you stock up, and the app automatically reduces the counter when it tracks a pod-change or sensor change from the NS-database.
+You'll have to manually enter when you discards an insulin chartidge.
+- When one of the three items runs low (less than a threashold value selected by you), you'll get notified with an email telling you to stock up!
+- The email contains direct links to either add 1,5 or 10 items, or open up the controller site where you can click on buttons.
-This app keeps track of your omnipod changes and notifies you when your stash is running low.
-The app connects directly to your Nightscout database once a day to search for pod-changes and loggs them in a separate table.
+- The app connects directly to your Nightscout database once a day to search for pod/sensor-changes and creates and saves them in a separate table (not touching the NS-data!).
+- You don't need to worry that this app will eat up all of your free dynos in Heroku since it is only active once a day for 30min to check if you need notification or not. (plus a fiew 30-mins when you opens upp the site to alter values).
+Because of this, it takes a while for the site to load when you haven't used it for a while (~10s)....
+Fair price to pay for hosting a free site!

+# Installation on Heroku
+## App installation
+1. Make a fork of this git-repo to your github
+2. log into your account at heroku.com (same as you use to host NightScout)
+3. Click the "New" button (upper right side) => "Create new app"
+4. Choose App-name which will be the url to the site for example: mynamediabetesstash (url will be: mynamediabetesstash.herokuapp.com)
+5. leave region to United States => create app
+6. Under tab "Deploy" and left side "Deployment method" choose GitHub
+7. Since you're already connected from your Nigtscout-app - click purple "Search" button to list all of your repos, locate the omnipod-stash-fork-repo and hit the "Connect" button that appears next to it.
+8. Scroll down to the very bottom and hit "Deploy Branch" (still having the "master"-branch selected) to install the app

+## Enter config vars
+Now you need to enter the Config-vars (same as you did with Nightscout)
+1. You need the MONGODB_URI that you have entered in Nightscout app, so press "Personal" button on the top left to change app.../Settings/"Reveal config vars" and copy the MONGODB_URI value ("mongodb+srv://..........)

+2. Go back to your omnipod-stash-app and "Settings"-tab/"Reveal config vars"
+3. Add these vars: (key value) => "Add"
+    - CONNSTR_mongo = (the one you copied from NS: "MONGODB_URI")
+    - HEROKU_APP_NAME = Same as the one you choose for the app. (you can see it in the url-window "dashboard.heroku.com/apps/**thenameofyourapphere!**)

+    - FROM = ordernewpods (use this if you do not know what you're doing...)
+    - EMAIL_TO = (comma separated list of emails to get notification)

+    Optional parameters (3 is default value for these ones => less than 3 pods/sensors/insulin will send you and email per day!)
+    - INSULINLIMIT = 3
+    - PODLIMIT = 3
+    - SENSORLIMIT = 3

+## Heroku Scheduler
+To get you app to update/check your stash once a day, you need to setup a Task scheduler.
+1. Open the "Resources"-tab and in the Add-ons searchbox type "heroku scheduler" and click on it
+2. Make sure you have the "Standard - Free"-plan selected (default) and press "Submit order from"
+3. Click on the newly added "Heroku Scheduler" (opens up new side) Now repete these steps for the ones you'd like to get updates/notifications from: (pod/sensor/insulin)
+4. "Create job"
+5. "Every day at..." - and select a time
+6. after the $ paste one of the three tasks:
+    - checkPodState
+    - checkSensorState
+    - checkInsulinState
+7. click "save job" and repeat by clicking "Add Job" (top right)

+# Technical Overview
 This app consists of 3 parts:
 1. Api-backend that handles conection to the database
-2. A single page app (frontend) that lets the user alter current nr of pods
+2. A single page app (frontend) that lets the user alter current nr of items
     - calls the api-backend to access the NS-db
 3. A Heroku scheduled task that polls the NS-db for pod-changes and updates the count of used pods.

 For now this app does not require a sign in because it only allows the client to update the app-specific table keeping track of the number of pods left in the NS database.
-Not much fun for a hacker since the only thing you can do with this app is to update your counter of pods so that in worst case scenario you'd gett a notification telling you that you're out of pods even if you're not.
+Not much fun for a hacker since the only thing you can do with this app is to update your counter of pods so that in worst case scenario you'd get a notification telling you that you're out of pods even if you're not.

 # debug in visual studio code
 ## To debug the server/index.js with breakpoints